acts-project/acts/docs/examples/full_chain_odd.md

 )
 ```

 The Combinatorial Kalman Filter (CKF) will use the seeds to propagate the trajectory forward and backward in time with the idea to find more measurements along the way.
-It combines (i.e. smoothes) these measurements and outputs reconstructed tracks which include smoothed track parameters for each measurement.
+It combines (i.e. smooths) these measurements and outputs reconstructed tracks which include smoothed track parameters for each measurement.

 ```python
 addCKFTracks(